binary-win/binary-win.github.io/_posts/2025-08-22-UAC-Bypass.md

 settings\Shell\Open\command*) is modified to point to an attacker- controlled executable.

-3.**COM Object Abuse : attacker-controlled executable try to Execute Cmd via COM Object.**
+3. **COM Object Abuse : attacker-controlled executable try to Execute Cmd via COM Object.**

 4. **Privilege Escalation**: fodhelper.exe runs the payload as administrator